 The code above will display the default interface as eth0.
 Next, we need to find the IP address of eth0.
 We can use the getnameinfo function for this and combine it with our previous code.
 The output will give us both the default interface and the address.

-If you need assistance with assignments related to this method, do not hesitate to take our IP routing in C assignment help.
+If you need assistance with homework related to this method, do not hesitate to take our IP routing in C homework help.